iip-ecosphere/platform/platform/tools/tools.maven.dependencies/README.md

 for installation just add `<relocate>true</relocate>` to the `configuration`.
 The `plugins` are extended `artifactItems` which you may use instead.
 However, a `plugin` allows a more concise notation as we set up the `version` to the global `version` in `configuration`, the `type` to `zip`, the `classifier` to `plugin`, `overWrite` to `true` and `outputDirectory` to `${project.build.directory}/oktoPlugins`.
 If in a `plugin` the `groupId` is not given, we set it automatically to `de.iip-ecosphere.platform`.

-Moreover, for installations, if `relocate` is enabled, the `outputDirectory` becomes `jars`, all unpacked jars are flattened into that directory and all classpath files are renamed based on the last part of the `artifactId`, stored into `plugins` and relocated to the `jar` folder.
+Moreover, for installations, if `relocate` is enabled, the `outputDirectory` becomes `jars`, all unpacked jars are flattened into that directory and all classpath files are renamed based on the last part of the `artifactId`, stored into `plugins` and relocated to the relication target folder (`relocateTarget`, user property `unpack.relocateTarget`, default `jars`).

 If we are not in `relocate` mode, the plugin is only enabled, if the relative directories `../../support/support` (for arbitrary platform component) or `../support` (for support component) do not exist, which is the case for builds outside a local git workspace, e.g., on CI.